connor-mcclellan/nrao/procedure.md

  - Add image filenames for each band of observation to the image file list in "fluxcomparison.py"
  - Set the master catalog file path
  - Run "fluxcomparison.py"
- - Circular apertures will be used for photometry across all bands, with radius equal to the semimajor axis of the ellipses in the master catalog
+ - A wide range of apertures will be used for photometry across all bands
- - Fluxes in each band for each source will be output as an astropy table to "./[sky region]/sourcefluxes_[band1]_[band2]_..._[bandN]_[sky region].dat"
+ - Fluxes in each band for each source will be added to the master catalog